manoafitnessfinder/manoafitnessfinder.github.io/index.md

 ### Christine Uehara
 <p align="center"><img src="./images/cyueharaProfilePic.JPG" height="250" width="250"></p>
 I'm currently a Junior at UH Manoa, studying to get my BS in Computer Science.
-I have some experience in designing a website using a website developer, nothing like what we are learning in class.
+I have some experience in designing websites using a website developer, nothing like what we are learning in class.
 I am excited to take what I learned while working on this project and apply it to the website I am currently designing for work.

 ## User Guide